 Most of us must have been hearing news about different diseases spreading throughout the world including swine influenza, severe acute respiratory syndrome, Ebola virus disease Zika virus (ZIKV).
-Zika virus is mosquito borne disease which was 1st identified in 1947 in monkeys.
-It is spread mainly by bite of an infected mosquito, species Aedes.
-Before it was only seen in monkeys, later it was seen in humans in people in 1952 in Uganda and the republic of Tanzania.
+Zika virus is a mosquito borne disease which was 1st identified in 1947 in monkeys.
+It is spread mainly by the bite of an infected mosquito, species Aedes.
+Before it was only seen in monkeys, later it was seen in humans in people in 1952 in Uganda and the Republic of Tanzania.

 Aedes aegypti, Aedes albopictus and other species of Aedes mosquito which breeds in fresh standing water is the main cause of Zika virus transmission.
-When an infected mosquito bites the susceptible host virus gets transmitted.
+When an infected mosquito bites the susceptible host-virus gets transmitted.

 Symptoms and signs of Zika Virus infection occur only in about 20% cases maximum being asymptomatic.
-Symptoms of Zika can appear from 3 to 14 days of and infected mosquito bite.
+Symptoms of Zika can appear from 3 to 14 days of an infected mosquito bite.
 Fever, rash, conjunctivitis/pinkeye, joint pain is the major symptoms.
 Other symptoms include myalgia, asthenia, edema, gastrointestinal disturbance.

 There is no such specific prevention method for Zika virus.
-Eliminating mosquito breeding sites and avoid from getting bitten from mosquito are the major preventive measure.
+Eliminating mosquito breeding sites and avoid getting bitten from mosquito are the major preventive measure.